Part of HSP Tools

 • HSP Input Filter: when you first want to inspect what kind of input came in and whether that input was clean, loaded, framed or steering.

-• HSP Observation Map: when you want to understand what happened next in your system: interpretation, assumption, activation, rule, capacity, behavior and feedback.
+• HSP Observation Map: when you want to understand what happened next in your system: predictive interpretation, learned system logic, activation, capacity / choice space, output, output function and feedback.

 • HSP System Scan: when you want to see which system area is probably most active in your pattern.